djjolicoeur/datamaps/README.md

    truncated by set semantics.
 In a true DB, this is desired, but we are abstracting maps, and should maintain consistency with the original map.
  * Datascript is included as a dependency.
+ * Entity interface analogous to datomic and datascripts enabling the ability to "walk" the map via cursor.
+ * Reverse reference implementation for entities.